radix-sh/dotfiles/README.md

 # dotfiles
 Backups of my dotfiles.
 Fairly self-explanatory.
 I am working to make this cross-platform.

+Details:
+* Use hard links, not soft/symbolic links, because hard links are the same file under a different name and can therefore be properly pushed out.
-(Note that `~/.vimrc` has a symlink at `~/.config/nvim/init.vim`.)
+* `~/.vimrc` has a symlink at `~/.config/nvim/init.vim`